 Many of us played the game “Twenty Questions” as kids.
 One player is designated to answer while the rest of the group poses 20 questions to guess the phrase, objection or topic chosen by the answerer.
 The purpose of these 20 questions is to help you assess where you and your organization stands with regard to your data privacy readiness.

-You can’t manage privacy until you know what data you have.
+You can’t manage privacy and build privacy readiness until you know what data you have.
 You also need to know where it is.
 Merely storing data in a country can trigger that country’s data protection regulations.

 While EU’s GDPR claims to protect EU citizens wherever they may be, thus far there has been no enforcement along these lines.